Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

 The \ac{DA} procedure enabled by this approximation is computationally-efficient, as we do not need to solve an \ac{SQP} for each extra state-action sample $(\vbf{x}^+_{t,j}, \vbf{u}^+_{t,j})$ generated for \ac{DA}, and we only need to compute, once per timestep, the sensitivity matrix $\vbf{K}_{\tilde{\vbs{\chi}}_t}$.
-We note that the feedback-response introduced by the so-generated extra state-action samples can be interpreted as a type of linearized neighboring feedback control \cite[\S 1.3.1]{diehl2001real}, where the linear feedback law is computed based on the trajectory $\vbs{\xi}$ executed during demonstration collection in the source environment $\mathcal{S}$, rather than a reference trajectory $\vbf{Z}_\tzr^*, \vbf{V}_\tzr^*$.
-We remark, additionally, that the actions computed when collecting demonstrations are obtained by solving the entire \ac{SQP}, and the sensitivity-base approximation is used only for \ac{DA}.
+Note that the linearization points of \cref{eq:sensitivity_matrix} are based on the trajectory $\vbs{\xi}$ executed during demonstration collection. in the source environment $\mathcal{S}$.
+We remark, additionally, that the actions computed when collecting demonstrations are obtained by solving the entire \ac{SQP}, and the sensitivity-based approximation is used only for \ac{DA}.

 \textbf{Sensitivity Matrix Computation.} As described in \cite[\S 8.6]{rawlings2017model}, an expression to compute the sensitivity matrix in \cref{eq:sensitivity_matrix} (also called \textit{tangential predictor}) can be obtained by re-writing the \ac{NLP} in \cref{eq:ancillary_nmpc_eq} in a parametric form $\mathfrak{p}(\left[ \vbf{x}_t \right]_i)$, highlighting the dependency on scalar parameter representing the $i$-th component of the initial state $\vbf{x}_t$ (part of $\vbs{\chi}_t$).
-The parametric \ac{NLP} $\mathfrak{p}(\left[ \vbf{x}_t \right]_i)$ is:
+The parametric \ac{NLP} $\mathfrak{p}_{\mathcal{X}_t}(\left[ \vbf{x}_t \right]_i)$ is: